makersacademy/chitter-challenge/MYREADME.md

 3. Connect to the database using the pqsl command \c chitter;
 4. Run the query we have saved in the file 01_create_chitter_table.sql

+Test Database Setup:

+1. Connect to psql
+2. Create the database using psql command CREATE DATABASE chitter_test;
+3. Connect to the database using the psql command \c chitter_test;
+4. Run the query we have saved in the file 01_create_chitter_table.sql

 User Story 1

 ```